binu-senevirathne-96/next-pages-edge/README.md

-# Culinary Canvas: A Next.js Food Blog
+# Next.js Edge Runtime Demo

-A food blog application built with Next.js 15, React 19, TypeScript, and Tailwind CSS.
-This project uses the Pages Router and Edge Runtime to demonstrate how to build a modern web application focused on culinary content.
+A simple "Hello World" application built with Next.js 15, React 19, TypeScript, and Tailwind CSS.
+This project uses the Pages Router and Edge Runtime to demonstrate how to build a modern web application with Edge functions.

 ## Features

-- **Food Blog Theme**: Recipe posts, culinary content, and food-focused design
 - **Pages Router**: Uses the traditional Next.js Pages Router instead of the App Router
 - **Edge Runtime**: Demonstrates the use of Edge Runtime for faster, more efficient server-side rendering
-- **Static Site Generation (SSG)**: Pre-renders pages at build time for better performance
-- **API Routes**: Includes mock API endpoints for fetching recipe data
 - **Middleware**: Implements basic request logging middleware
 - **Responsive Design**: Built with Tailwind CSS for a responsive, mobile-first design
 - **Dark Mode Support**: Automatically adapts to the user's preferred color scheme